 General Opinion: A good plot hindered by poor direction and a humourless script.

 Considering this is supposed to be an Ealing Comedy it’s not very good.
 In fact, its a bit dire.
 It’s not like, say, the Ladykillers which is delightfully sinister.
-The best two things about it are the plot and Alec Guiness.
-Firstly the plot is, like most of the Ealings, a work of absolute genius… A well to do Edwardian woman is disinherited from the Dukedom of Chalfont due to the snobbery of her relations after she marries an Italian opera singer.
+The best two things about it are the plot and Alec Guinness.
+Firstly the plot is, like most of the Ealings, a work of absolute genius.
+A well to do Edwardian woman is disinherited from the Dukedom of Chalfont, due to the snobbery of her relations, after she marries an Italian opera singer.
 After her death, her son Louis takes it upon himself to massacre the Chalfonts one by one and claim back his inheritance… But for a film that should be full of dark, sinister corners and shadows and creepy music it’s just rather flat.
-You would expect better for a film that was made in 1947… It’s more like a very early talkie than a post war production… Even then, i think it would come across as being rather flat and old fashioned.
-There a few long, lingering shots of murder scenes and some of them are just glossed over in favour of a romantic love triangle sub plot that, whilst contributing to the culmination, is rather boring and does little to advance the main story.
+You would expect better for a film that was made in 1947… It’s more like a very early talkie than a post war production.
+Even then, I think it would come across as being rather flat and old fashioned.
+There are a few long, lingering shots of murder scenes and some of them are just glossed over in favour of a romantic love triangle sub plot that, whilst contributing to the culmination, is rather boring and does little to advance the main story.
 If the film did away with this and just concentrated on the murder plot it would have worked much better.
 As it is the film becomes padded with much needless material and guff.

-And the script is very much the same… It’s very old fashioned.
+And the script is very much the same.
+It’s very old fashioned.
 It tries to be posh but it just comes across as being a bit heavy.
 It’s not really Edwardian at all.
-Think to the likes of Peter Pan, The Secret Garden and Mary Poppins… that’s how Edwardians spoke.
+Think to the likes of Peter Pan, The Secret Garden and Mary Poppins, that’s how Edwardians spoke.
 Very much like modern folk only a bit crisper and with less swearing…

-And as for the ending… they try to be clever but by this point i had become so bored that i couldn’t wait for it to end so i didn’t really care what happened to the main character.
+And as for the ending… They try to be clever but by this point I had become so bored that I couldn’t wait for it to end so I didn’t really care what happened to the main character.

 So in short, this is a massive let down and a waste of enourmous potential in a film.